-The number of new listings trailed the 5 year average in early spring but really took off in April and May.
+The number of new listings trailed the 5 year average in early spring, and summer and then pulled back a bit in the fall.

 So, how are things selling in the 22102 and 22182 zipcodes?

-The number of homes sold jumped significantly above the 5-year average in March and April 2021 in the Tysons Corner 22102 and 22182 zip codes.
-Of the 107 homes that sold in April, 54 were detached, 38 were condominiums and 15 were townhomes.
-While the number of sales dropped significantly from April to May, the number of homes selling is still well above the 5-year average.
+The number of homes sold has remained below the 5-year average this summer and fall in the Tysons Corner 22102 and 22182 zip codes.
+While the number of sales dropped significantly from 2021, the number of homes selling overall is still not too far below the 5-year average.